kiwanacollins/Spell-Caster/tasks/tasks-prd.md

   - [✓] 2.2 Design and implement hero section with headline and CTA buttons
   - [✓] 2.3 Integrate 3D hero background (An_ancient_book_aged.glb) using Three.js/React Three Fiber
   - [✓] 2.4 Implement particle effects (smoke, mist) using tsParticles
-  - [ ] 2.5 Create service cards grid showcasing all spiritual services (Love, Protection, Wealth, Readings, Energy Work, magic rings etc.)
+  - [✓] 2.5 Create service cards grid showcasing all spiritual services (Love, Protection, Wealth, Readings, Energy Work, magic rings etc. let the service svgs guide you and use them in the public/icons/services/)
-  - [ ] 2.6 Style service cards with parchment texture, hand-drawn borders, NO left curved borders
+  - [✓] 2.6 Style service cards with parchment texture, hand-drawn borders, NO left curved borders
-  - [ ] 2.7 Add spell icons for each service type
+  - [✓] 2.7 Add spell icons for each service type
   - [ ] 2.8 Implement About section with healer story and philosophy
   - [ ] 2.9 Create testimonials carousel with rotating client stories
   - [ ] 2.10 Build Call-to-Action section ("Join the Circle")